brnfra/dotfiles/README.md

 1. Delete, in your home folder, ```~/.dotfiles/``` .

-2. Re-run the command for install again.
+2. Re-run the command for ~/bin/install again.

 For other problems, again, check your name and email in install_enviroment or comment.